CreativeDesigner3D/ProSidebar/README.md

-# BlenderProSidebar
+# ProSidebar
-Sidebar for Blender 2.8
+Add-on for Blender 2.8 that add additional properties and operators to the 3D View Sidebar